kupzsensei/cerberus-ai-cai/README.md

     docker-compose up -d --build frontend
     ```

-*   **`[Errno -2] Name or service not known` or `All connection attempts failed` (Ollama Connectivity)**:
+*   **Ollama Connectivity Issues (e.g., 500 errors, models not loading)**:
-    This indicates the backend cannot reach your Ollama instance.
+    This indicates the backend cannot reach your Ollama instance or there's an issue with the configured server.
     **Solution**:
-    1. Verify your Ollama instance is running and accessible from your host machine at the configured `ollama_api_url` (e.g., `http://host.docker.internal:11434/api/generate`).
+    1. Verify your Ollama instance is running and accessible from your host machine at the URL you configured (e.g., `http://host.docker.internal:11434`).
-    2. Ensure the `ollama_api_url` in `backend/config.json` is correctly set for your environment (e.g., `host.docker.internal` for Docker Desktop, or a specific IP for Linux).
-    3. After modifying `backend/config.json`, you *must* rebuild and restart the `backend` service:
+    2. Ensure the Ollama server URL you added in the frontend UI is correct and accessible from within the Docker network.
+For Ollama running on the same host as Docker, `http://host.docker.internal:11434` is usually the correct URL.
+    3. Check the backend Docker logs (`docker-compose logs backend`) for specific error messages related to Ollama connections.
+    4. If you changed the database schema (e.g., by modifying `backend/database.py`), you might need to remove the Docker volumes to recreate the database with the new schema. **WARNING: This will delete all existing data (uploaded PDFs, research history, and Ollama server configurations).**
         ```bash
-        docker-compose up -d --build backend
+        docker-compose down -v && docker-compose up -d --build
         ```
-    4. Check firewall rules on your server to ensure that the backend container can reach the Ollama port.
+    5. Check firewall rules on your server to ensure that the backend container can reach the Ollama port.

 *   **Containers Not Starting or Crashing**:
     *   Use `docker-compose logs` to view the logs of all services.